meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 Go back to our water pump app and add generate requests by adding more pumps! https://2886795280-5000-ollie01.environments.katacoda.com/

 When you first check it out, it’ll likely say 100%.
-With the nature of the workshop, there aren’t any errors yet.
+With the nature of the workshop, there aren’t any errors yet (and also a lower number of requests).
 But in our next step we will cause chaos and produce failure in the systems.